kwickramasekara/blog/src/posts/what-they-dont-teach-you-in-school.md

 #### 401k

 This is a tax-deferred retirement account meaning that your contributions are not taxed but your distributions are.
-Most employers offer 401k plans as part of employee benefits and they also offer some type of match on the contributions - this is pretty much free money so make sure to atleast do the full 401k match if it's offered to you.
+Most employers offer 401k plans as part of employee benefits and they also offer some type of match on the contributions - this is pretty much free money so make sure to at-least do the full 401k match if it's offered to you.

 #### IRA